wesigncom/tail.DateTime/README.md

 -   Definable ranges of selectable dates (Blacklist / Whitelist)
 -   Colorable Tooltips with an cute animation
 -   Different Views to navigate quickly: Days, Months, Years & Decades
--   Completely Translatable and available in 5 languages (de, de_AT, en, es, ru)
+-   Completely Translatable and already available in 9 languages
 -   Extendable and Bindable through different Events
 -   Compatible with AMD, tested with requireJS
 -   Many Settings to adapt and configure the design and behavior